 - Financial help to maintain independence, if the young person has already left state care

 - Linking with other support services.

 Melbourne City Mission's Frontyard Service manages our Leaving Care Hotline.
-You can use it to connect with your nearest post-care support program or ask about crisis accommodation.
+You can use it to connect with your nearest Better Futures service.
 For more information, see under 'Contacts'.

-There are a range of programs available to you when leaving care.
+There are a range of programs and supports available to you when leaving care.